bayesways/smc2/README.md

 1. Parameter recovery for continuous EZ  model is in notebook `3.3 IBIS-MCMC Comparison for Continuous Data - EZ.ipynb` and the samples are stored on laptop under `log/fabian_sim/EZ/20210912_182221_ezsim_m7/`.

-2. Parameter recovery for binary EZ 1 factor model is in notebook `7.1 IBIS-MCMC Comparison for Binary 1 Factor Data - EZ-AZ-EFA.ipynb` and the samples are stroed on laptop under `log/fabian_binary/20210830_024713_1f_binsim/`.
+2. Parameter recovery for binary EZ 1 factor model is in notebook `7.1 IBIS-MCMC Comparison for Binary 1 Factor Data - EZ-AZ-EFA.ipynb` and the samples are stored on laptop under `log/fabian_binary/20210830_024713_1f_binsim/`.

+3. Model comparisons for the simulations based on BF in notebooks `3.4.2 IBIS-Compare Models-Simulations-EZ` and `3.4.2 IBIS-Compare Models-Simulations-CL`.
+Samples are stored on laptop under `log/fabian_sim/20210830_024713_1f_binsim/`.

 ### Models